Majority Vote for Distributed Differentially Private Sign Selection

 \section{Private Sign Selection of Mean Vector}

-Private mean estimation is a fundamental problem in private statistical analysis and has been studied intensively \citep{dwork_etal.2006, lei.2011, bassily_smith_thakurta.2014, cai_wang_zhang.2019}.
+Private mean estimation is a fundamental problem in private statistical analysis and has been intensively studied \citep{dwork_etal.2006, lei.2011, bassily_smith_thakurta.2014, cai_wang_zhang.2019}.
 The standard approach is to project the data onto a known bounded domain and then apply the noises according to the diameter of the feasible domain and the privacy level.
-This requires the input data or the true parameter lies in a known bounded domain, which seems unsatisfactory in practice.
-Furthermore, few work has studied the sign selection for mean vector under DGDP.
-As the first application of the $\dpvote$ algorithm, in this section, we investigate the private sign recovery problem for sparse mean vector in the distributed system.
-Results of sign selection consistency and privacy guarantee are provided.
+This requires that the input data or true parameter lie in a known bounded domain, which seems unsatisfactory in practice.
+Furthermore, few studies have examined the sign selection for the mean vector under DGDP.
+As the first application of the $\dpvote$ algorithm, in this section, we investigate the private sign recovery problem for a sparse mean vector in a distributed system.
+The results of sign selection consistency and privacy guarantee are provided.